LachieDaly/2023-auslan-recognition-project/src/Transformer/README.md

 # ELAR Transformer Network

-This folder contains the code of my modified ChaLearn-2021-LAP model, updated to use more up to date libraries, and to accept ELAR data.
+This folder contains the code of my modified ChaLearn-2021-LAP model, Adapted to use the most currently up to date libraries, and work with data from the ELAR isolated signing dataset

 OpenPose with BODY-135 is required to extract the keypoints